-20. St. John's Episcopal Church202 Gordon Drive SE, Decatur, AL 35601 256-353-9615 St. John's congregation was established in 1880 y the settlers of New Decatur, but the current structure wasn't built until 1893.
+20. St. John's Episcopal Church202 Gordon Drive SE, Decatur, AL 35601 256-353-9615

+St. John's congregation was established in 1880 y the settlers of New Decatur, but the current structure wasn't built until 1893.
 Originally facing North, the church was physically turned around to face east.
 Saint John's was modeled after Gothic English Parish Churches and is the only true thic church in Decatur.

-21. The Tabernacle 35 Tabernacle Road, Hartselle, AL 35640 Nothing more than cedar tree logs holding up a roof to cover pews, The Tabernacle has been the home of the Hartselle Camp Meeting since the late 1800s.
+21. The Tabernacle 35 Tabernacle Road, Hartselle, AL 35640

+Nothing more than cedar tree logs holding up a roof to cover pews, The Tabernacle has been the home of the Hartselle Camp Meeting since the late 1800s.
 It and other camp meetings can trace their heritage in part to the holiness movement of the 19th century.

-22. St. John's Evangelical Protestant Church 512 2nd Avenue SE, Cullman, AL 35055 In 1874, one year before the town was officially religious organization.
-Shortly thereafter, St. John's Updated in 1922, stained glass windows and elegant wood working still define this architectural landscape.
+256-734-0344; www.sjepc.com In 1874, one year before the town was officially incorporated, the Cullman family and other descendents from Germany began the first religious organization.
+Shortly thereafter, St. John's Evangelical Protestant Church was constructed.
+Updated in 1922, stained glass windows and elegant